launching a model

 To trigger special functions

-Flight modes can be used as conditions in special functions.
+Flight modes can be used in special functions, as the trigger condition.
 One common application is for a flight mode to announce itself using a Play Track action:

 Special functions for flight mode announcements